JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

 However, this will generate an issue experienced in a previous chapter; multiple gio visualisations in a single Shiny application would be defining the values of a single input.
-This can be remedied to by using the id of the \index{visualisation} to generate the input name dynamically.
+This can be remedied to by using the id of the visualisation\index{visualisation} to generate the input name dynamically.

 ```js
 renderValue: function(x) {